-Bernie Dennis is chairman of the board of the American Heart Association for its 2013-14 fiscal year.
+In 2014-15, Bernie Dennis is chairman of the board of the American Heart Association, his second consecutive year in the role.
 As chairman, Dennis is responsible for the overall administration of business affairs, public relations and fundraising and will preside over meetings of the board of directors and administrative cabinet.

 Read More about Bernie Dennis